yuanchun-123/RAMP-DSS-Replication/data/README.md

 # Data Directory

-The paper uses an RTB attribution dataset that cannot be redistributed through this repository.
+The paper uses an RTB attribution dataset (Criteo dataset) that cannot be redistributed through this repository.

 Because the authors are not the data owner, this repository does not